KittehOrg/KittehIRCClientLib/docs/advanced/ecdsa.md

 This section of the document describes the inner workings of the ECDSA SASL authentication mechanism.
 If you're just looking to use KICL to do this authentication and aren't too concerned about how it works under the hood, you can ignore this section.
+From here on in the description of the authentication mechanism is not specific to KICL.

 "ecdsa-nist256p-challenge" is a SASL authentication mechanism which is supported by KICL and some other IRC clients (e.g. weechat).
 In order to use this mechanism, SASL must be